MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md

 4. Once the subscription is created, you can start deploying the Microsoft Community Training platform on this subscription.
 See [**detailed steps here**](../../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md).

 > [!NOTE]
 > Adding payment details for your Azure subscription is mandatory to setup and install Microsoft Community Training platform.
-Once the Azure Sponsorship grant is consumed (i.e. $3500 of Azure service are billed), payment will be processed from the Credit or Debit card details provided.
+Once the Azure Sponsorship grant is consumed, payment will be processed from the Credit or Debit card details provided.

 ## Step 4 - Confirm platform is deployed on Microsoft sponsored Azure subscription